stat4701/2014/_posts/2014-04-25-Priya-Blogpost 2.md

 ####Challenge working with 690 MB of data in R.

-For many days together, I was uploading the large data file as a dataframe in R, until Mike introduced me to data.table package in R. Using data.table, I noticed significant improvement in processing speed of large data sets.
+For many days together, I was uploading the large data file as a dataframe in R, until Mike introduced me to data.table package in R. Using data.table, I noticed significant improvement in processing speed.
 Also data.table package is more like SQL in which we can create INDEXs for columns for faster grouping/aggregation.
+700 MB data load using data.table package was 890 times faster than the conventional data load using as data frame using read.csv.

 You can find data.table vignette [here](http://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.pdf)